Influences

 temple

-It is difficult to find an author who writes faster-paced novels than Matthew Reilly.
-Reading one of his stories feels akin to scanning a script for a Hollywood blockbuster action film and Temple, published in 1999, is no exception.
-The book is somewhat unconventional because it presents two connected stories set hundreds of years apart.
-The first focuses on rebellious Spanish monk Alberto Santiago during the era of the conquistadors.
+It isn’t easy to find an author who writes faster-paced novels than Matthew Reilly.
+Reading one of his books generates the same level of excitement and anticipation one sometimes experiences watching a blockbuster Hollywood action film.
+Temple, published in 1999, is no exception.
+It’s composed of two connected stories that take place hundreds of years apart.
+The first focuses on the rebellious Spanish monk Alberto Santiago during the era of the conquistadors.
 The second concentrates on the adventures of expert linguist William Race and is set in the present.
-Both narratives revolve around an Incan idol: Santiago’s journey to protect it from his countrymen, and Race’s efforts to keep it out of the hands of a host of villains with evil machinations.
-At first glance Temple might seem like just another story about a treasure hunt, but it soon becomes apparent that Matthew Reilly does things differently than most other authors.
-With his urgent pacing and frenetic style, he is able to create successive sequences of breathless drama.
-The suspense-filled, edge-of-the-seat action includes encounters with man-eating caimans, giant mythical jungle cats, and a variety of highly trained military specialists hell-bent on achieving their goals.
-It is an exciting and entertaining read from cover to cover.
+Both narratives revolve around an Incan idol: Santiago’s journey to protect it from his countrymen and Race’s efforts to keep it out of the hands of a host of villains with evil machinations.
+Even though Temple is another tale about ancient treasure, its breakneck speed and successive sequences of frenetic action make it stand out.
+The suspense-filled, edge-of-the-seat scenarios include confrontations with man-eating caimans, mythical jungle cats and a variety of deadly, highly trained military specialists.
+It is a thrilling read from cover to cover.

 Color logo - no background

-No ownership of copyright for the book cover images included on this page is claimed by the creator of Escape & Adventure.
-The images are only shown on this site to help the reader’s appreciation of the superior works they represent.
-All the images have been used in accordance with what is believed to be fair use.
-All the literary work contained on this page is the intellectual property of the creator of Escape & Adventure.
-Consent is required before any of the literary work can be reproduced in any form.
+No ownership of copyright for the book cover images included on this page is claimed by Philip S. Kay.
+The book cover images have only been included on this page to aid this website’s readers in the identification and appreciation of the works of literature the images represent.
+The images have been used in accordance with what is believed to be fair dealing / fair use.